Azure/azure-dev/cli/azd/docs/environment-with-hooks.md

 **The configuration** is a set of inputs to define how to create your application's resources or how services behave.
 For example, you can have a setting to define the `SKU` to be use for hosting one of your services, setting a `basic` SKU by default and expecting customers to set the right SKU by using that configuration.

-**The state** are a set of values to describe properties for your application at a given point in time.
+**The state** is a set of values to describe properties for your application at a given point in time.
 For example, after calling `azd provision` all the infrastructure deployment's outputs are persisted in the environment.
 These values will not define or change the behavior of the application.

 Azd allows you to create and switch between multiple environments.
-Each environment is created in a folder called `.azure`, next to the `azure.yaml` in your project.
+Each environment is created in a folder inside `.azure` directory, next to the `azure.yaml` in your project.
 You can use `azd env --help` to discover how to create, list or switch between environments.

 > !Note: Azd environment is different from CI/CD environments. **Do not** think about azd environment as GitHub environments.